-Both the remuneration policy for directors and managers and the work and pay conditions of the employees of Retail Estates are based on the following principles, which reflect the company's general view of remuneration:
+Both the remuneration policy for directors and members of the management committee and the work and wage conditions of the employees of Retail Estates are based on the following principles, which reflect the company's general view of remuneration:

-- A remuneration in line with market standards, enabling the company to attract and retain talented directors, managers and employee, taking into account the size of the company and its financial perspectives.
-That's why the company, where the remuneration of the directors and the members of the management committee is concerned, takes into account a benchmark against comparable companies. - Remunerations in proportion to everyone's individual responsibilities and experience. - A healthy relationship between the remuneration of the management and that of the staff. - Stimulation of sustainable value creation by taking into account the financial and non-financial performance criteria that contribute to the longterm interests and the sustainability of Retail Estates when determining the variable remuneration of the members of the management committee. - Taking into account the interests of all stakeholders, including the viewpoint and perspective of a longterm shareholder.
+- A remuneration in line with market standards, enabling the company to attract and retain talented directors, managers and employees, taking into account the size of the company and its financial perspectives.
+That's why the company, where the remuneration of the directors and the members of the management committee is concerned, takes into account a benchmark against comparable companies. - Remunerations in proportion to everyone's individual responsibilities and experience. - A healthy relationship between the remuneration of the management and that of the staff. - Stimulation of sustainable value creation by taking into account the financial and non-financial performance criteria that contribute to the long-term interests and the sustainability of Retail Estates when determining the variable remuneration of the members of the management committee. - Taking into account the interests of all stakeholders, including the viewpoint and perspective of a long-term shareholder.